dannyhuang994/sta9760_yelp_analysis/README.md

-# Analysis of 10Gb of Yelp Reviews Data Using Pyspark on AWS EMR Clusters
+# Images

+Screenshots of cluster configs and such